spences10/blog.scottspence.me/src/pages/2018/2018-02-28-styled-components/index.md

 Up until around November last year I didn't like styling anything at all with CSS, it was a chore rather than something I enjoyed doing.

+Customary gif of Perter Griffin messing around with the venetian blinds.
+I'm not going to add it, everyone is sick of seeing it.

 That was until I used `styled-components` 💅 with my team on the Chingu build to learn project we worked on, Marina in particular was such an inspiration for me watching how components were styled.